-Enterprise and Entrepreneurship is a major part of the UK's drive to increase the employability of young people within the UK and globally.
-Improving the understanding and skills of young people in enterprise have been identified as an area for dramatic improvement and is part of the government's strategic business plan.
+Enterprise and entrepreneurship is a major part of the UK's drive to increase the employability of young people in the UK and globally.
+Improving the understanding and skills of young people in enterprise has been identified as an area for dramatic improvement and is part of the government's strategic business plan.